kitarp29/kube-ez/README.md

   - **Is this a Unique Product?**

       No, this is not a unique product.
-There are similar impelementaion made by other people.
+There are similar implementations made by other developers.

   - **Purpose of this project?**

      It's a pet project to learn *Kubernetes* and *Golang*.
-I wanted to build this to get a better understanding of these two technologies.
+I wanted to build this to better understand these two technologies.
 I also explored *Docker*.